buraksezer/olric/README.md

 * Provides best-effort consistency guarantees without being a complete CP solution,
 * Distributes load fairly among cluster members with a [consistent hash function](https://github.com/buraksezer/consistent),
 * Supports replication by default(with sync and async options),
+* Quorum-based voting for replica control,
+* Repairs itself after a network partitioning,
 * Thread-safe by default,
 * Provides a command-line-interface to access the cluster directly from the terminal,
-* Very simple package API,
-* Offers a built-in Go client,
-* Gob, JSON and MessagePack are supportted by default as serialization format,
+* Supports different serialization formats.
+Gob, JSON and MessagePack are supported out of the box,
-* Simplicity as a key concept with a small set of features.
+* Provides a locking primitive which inspired by [SETNX of Redis](https://redis.io/commands/setnx#design-pattern-locking-with-codesetnxcode).

+See [Architecture](#architecture) section to see details.

 ## Planned Features